Azure/azure-data-labs/README.md

 Welcome to Azure Data Labs templates solution accelerator repository!
 This project is intended to serve as starting point for deploying different data, analytics & AI labs in Azure.

 > Note: This repo uses [Azure Data Labs modules repository](https://github.com/Azure/azure-data-labs-modules) within the /infra folder on each template.
-Follow the 'Create my own template' guide below to know more.
+Follow the 'Create a New Template' guide below to know more.

 Each template provides the following features: